GayBelarus: The Month Against Homophobia and Transphobia

-May 2012 was the month against homophobia and transphobia.
-During the period were held several major events, including the round table ‘LGBT and Education’ and a number of film screenings.
-In addition, the project activists pasted up stickers calling for tolerance.
-Minsk City Executive Committee did not allow conducting any public actions in support of tolerant attitude to the LGBT community.
-[83] Nevertheless, the human rights activists of ‘GayBelarus’ together with the Society of Belarusian Students held a public action in Minsk.
-During the event the participants were handing out cards with information on equality and diversity of Belarusian society.
+May 2012 was the Month Against Homophobia and Transphobia.
+During the month, several events were held, including the round table "LGBT and Education" and a number of film screenings.
+The project activists also placed stickers which called for tolerance.
+The Minsk City Executive Committee did not allow any public action in support of a tolerant attitude towards the LGBT community.
+Nevertheless, GayBelarus, together with the Society of Belarusian Students, held a public action in Minsk.
+During the event, the participants handed out cards with information on equality and the diversity of Belarusian society.